Blackburn Tradesman Review

 The overall size of the Tradesman is one of the largest in our test, almost identical to the Crankbrothers M19.
 This size fits nicely in the palm for a secure grip, even with gloves on, and allows for plenty of leverage should you need to torque on something.
 The length of the tools themselves is also quite good, with inch and a half long bits that make it easier to reach your bolts, plus some L-shaped hex keys in the smaller sizes to get into those hard to reach places.
 Again, the ergonomics are pretty good; there are just a few models that are a little bit better.

 The Tradesman is among the heaviest models in our test selection.
 At 178g, it weighs in just 1g heavier than the Park Tool IB-3, and only 5g heavier than the Crankbrothers M19 without the case.
 For comparison, our Editor's Choice Award winner, the ToPeak Mini Pro 20 weighs 161g inside its neoprene case, 17g lighter than the Tradesman.
-This is in contrast to the three lightest models in this test which all weigh in around the 100-110g range, roughly 70g less than the Blackburn.
-If you're a real gram counter you'll probably be happier with one of the lighter options like the Lezyne V10.
+This is in contrast to the three lightest models in this test which all weigh in around the 90-110g range, roughly 70g less than the Blackburn.
+If you're a real gram counter, you'll probably be happier with one of the lighter options like the Ninja 16+.

-It is also one of the largest of the multi-tools, almost identical in size to the Crankbrothers M19 at 3.5" x 1.8" x 0.8".
+This is also one of the largest of the multi-tools, almost identical in size to the Crankbrothers M19 at 3.5" x 1.8" x 0.8".
 The Park Tool IB-3 is the same length as well, but is somewhat thicker and feels much bulkier as a result.
 These tools are far from huge, by any means, they are just a bit bigger overall than the smaller competitors.
-The smallest tools in our test, like the Specialized EMT Pro MTB and the Lezyne V10, will take up significantly less space in your pack or saddlebag.
-If you can spare an extra inch of storage and don't mind carrying an extra 70 or so grams with you, then the Tradesman has more features than most of the smaller and lighter competition.
+The smallest tools in our test, like the Specialized EMT Pro MTB, Lezyne V10, and Ninja 16+ will take up significantly less space in your pack or saddlebag.
+If you can spare an extra inch of storage and don't mind carrying an additional 70 or so grams with you, then the Tradesman has more features than most of the smaller and lighter competition.

 Ease of Use